hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 ## Introduction

-TELEMAC 3D solves the Navier-Stokes equations along a three-dimensional (3D) computational grid using a finite element scheme.
+Telemac3d solves the Navier-Stokes equations along a three-dimensional (3D) computational grid using a finite element scheme.
+Telemac3d mounts the tetrahedral 3D mesh from a triangular 2D mesh in a user-defined number of vertical layers.
+The number of vertical layers to use is defined in the TELEMAC steering (CAS) file.
+This tutorial walks through the creation of a 2D mesh with SALOME-HYDRO along with boundary and control files.
+The tutorial also features running a Telemac3d simulation with the files created and plotting results with the *ParaVis* plugin of SALOME-HYDRO (a tweaked version of *ParaView*).

 ## Input files

-A TELEMAC 3D simulation requires similar input files as described in detail on the 2D page.
+A Telemac3d simulation requires similar input files as a Telemac2d simulation and this tutorial uses *MED* files to define the geometry.
+In particular, the following files will be created:

 * Steering file
     + File format: `cas`
+    + Software: SALOME-HYDRO's *HydroSolver* module (alternatively: [Fudaa PrePro](install-telemac.html#fudaa))
-* Geometry file with boundary conditions
+* Geometry file
-    + File format: `.MED` (the SALOME platform's *MED*-file format)
+    + File format: `.MED`
+    + Software: SALOME-HYDRO's *Geometry* and *Mesh* modules
 * Boundary conditions
+    + File format: `.bcd`
+    + Software: SALOME-HYDRO's *HydroSolver* module
+* Unsteady flow conditions
-    + File format: `.cli`
+    + File format: `.qsl`
-    + Prepare either with
+    + Prepare with any text editor

-Optional files such as a friction data file or a liquid boundary file can also be implemented.
-Read more about optional data files and their formats on the [2D pre-processing page](tm2d-pre.html#optionals).
+Optional files such as a friction data file or a liquid boundary file can also be implemented, but are not featured here.
+Read more about optional data files and their formats on the [Telemad2d pre-processing page](tm2d-pre.html#optionals).

-## Build the geometry with SALOME-HYDRO {#prepro-salome}
+## Start SALOME-HYDRO {#prepro-salome}

-A 3D mesh for TELEMAC should be possibly built with tetrahedral elements.
-This tutorial guides through the creation of a simple block geometry and building a tetrahedral mesh for the block.

-### Start SALOME-HYDRO
-With *SALOME-HYDRO* being installed in a directory called **/home/salome-hydro/appli_V1_1_univ/salome** (adapt according to the installation directory), launch *SALOME-HYDRO* (give it a moment to start up):
+With *SALOME-HYDRO* being installed in a directory called **/home/salome-hydro/appli_V1_1_univ/salome** (adapt according to the installation directory and version of SALOME-HYDRO), launch *SALOME-HYDRO* (give it a moment to start up):

 ```
 /home/salome-hydro/appli_V1_1_univ/salome